explore

 Evergreen Lookout in Washington involves a short but steep hike.
 It’s one of the few lookouts that you can actually reserve.
 Wearing: Rab Down Jacket; Bottoms: North Face Motivation Tight; Shoes: Blundstone Lace-Up Boots; // Photo by Kyle Kotajarvi

 Built in 1935 for detecting wildfires, Evergreen Lookout sits at 5,587 feet, on top of its namesake mountain.
 The lookout tower is located in the Wild Sky Wilderness and is accessed via a short, sweet, and pretty darn steep hike up the Evergreen Lookout Trail.
-The views are a little less dramatic from Evergreen Lookout than some other fire lookouts, but the views are still expansive, and in my experience, this lookout offers more solitude than some of the others.
+The views are a little less dramatic from Evergreen Lookout than some other fire lookouts, but the views are still expansive, and in my experience, this lookout offers more solitude than some of the other fire lookout hikes in Washington.
 Evergreen lookout is unique among Washington fire lookouts because you have to make reservations to stay there.

 Some see this as a negative, but I personally view it as a huge bonus.
 Yes, you have to plan way in advance, and it can be challenging to secure a reservation.